shinypebbles/Shelly/README.md

 /
 ```

-The parent table contains the hostname of the Shelly plugs.
-The child table contains the collected data.
+The parent table contains an ID called seq#, the hostname of the Shelly plugs and a name for example freezer.
+The child table contains a reference to the paren ID and the collected data in JSON-format.

-The data is collected through a REST API call.
-First we need to allow access to hosts in the network.
+The data is collected through a http REST API call.
+First we need to allow the table owner SHELLY http-access to hosts in the network.

 ```
 BEGIN